 Most middle-class Americans are class-passing by pretending to be what they’re not: well-off.
 They live in houses they can’t afford, drive cars they don’t own, and wear clothes they’ve bought on credit.
 Worse yet, toward the end of each pay period, many use their charge cards to buy food.
 My term for their condition is middle-class poverty.
 This late-20th century phenomenon has crippled the American soul...

-A one-act play about job loss as an invitation to congregations to create and roll play the next act of the play – i.e., to dramatize what happens when Job goes to talk to his minister and to the members of his congregation.
+A one-act play about job loss as an invitation to congregations to create and role play the next act of the play – i.e., to dramatize what happens when Job goes to talk to his minister and to the members of his congregation.

 by David Williams